Red New Mexico Chile peppers with one sliced pod showing elongated shape

 The later NuMex line kept refining the category for yield, heat, color, disease resistance, processing, and flavor.
 NMSU lists New Mexican-type cultivars such as New Mexico 6-4, Sandia Select, NuMex Garnet, NuMex Joe E. Parker, Machete, and Charger in current production guidance.

-Named KTP profiles fit inside that story.
+Named profiles here fit inside that story.
 NuMex Big Jim chile is known for very large pods and variable heat, while Sandia-style heat sits higher in the New Mexican family.
-Those are cultivars or selections inside the larger pod-type lane, not separate silos.
+Those are cultivars or selections inside the larger pod type, not separate silos.

 Hatch is geographic.
 Hatch Valley-grown chile can be New Mexico chile, but the word Hatch points to where it was grown and marketed, not to a single botanical cultivar.
 That distinction keeps this page from competing with the Hatch profile.

 The New Mexico Chile delivers 1K–8K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
-That makes it roughly 1-3x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.
+That makes it roughly the same heat range as a jalapeño because their published ranges overlap.

 Heat Position on the Scoville Scale